Joachim Gersdorff

 Joachim Gersdorff (12 November 1611 - 19 April 1661) was a Danish politician, from 1650 to 1660 Steward of the Danish Realm.
 It was Gersdorff who negotiated the Treaty of Roskilde on Denmark's part during the Second Northern War, a war he had himself been in favour of entering.
 Through this treaty, which was concluded in Roskilde on 8 March 1658 (NS), the eastern Danish provinces of Scania, Halland, Blekinge and Bornholm were ceded to Sweden.

 Early life

 Joachim Gersdorff was born at Søbygaard near Hammel in Jutland to German-born Christoffer von Gersdorff, an immensely rich magnate who, over the course of his lifetime, also accumulated numerous other estates such as Palstrup, Isgård, Vosnæsgård and Udstrup.
-Not much is known about Joachim Gersdorffs's early life, only that he attended Herlufsholm Bording School from 1624 to 1629.
+Not much is known about Joachim Gersdorffs's early life, only that he attended Herlufsholm Boarding School from 1624 to 1629.
 His father died in 1635 and Joachim Gersdorff was accepted into the Danish nobility, choosing Søbygaard as his residence.
 In the late 1630s, he made a study trip to northern Germany, returning in 1640.
 In 1643, he married the young Øllegaard Henriksdatter Huitfeldt.
 In so doing, he added a number of estates in the Scanian provinces to his holdings.